What is Hail Damage and How Does It Affect Your Car?

 DIY Hail Damage Repair: Can You Fix It Yourself?

-While professional hail damage repair is always recommended, some car owners may prefer a DIY repair for minor hail damage.
+While professional hail damage repair is always recommended, some car owners may prefer to attempt a DIY repair for minor hail damage.
 It's important to note that DIY repairs should only be considered for small dents and if you have the necessary skills and tools.
 Here are some common DIY methods for fixing hail damage:

-2. The Hair Dryer and Compressed Air Method: This technique involves heating the dented area with a hair dryer for a few minutes and immediately spraying it with compressed air.
+2. The Hair Dryer and Compressed Air Method: This technique involves heating the dented area with a hair dryer for a few minutes and then immediately spraying it with compressed air.
 The rapid temperature change causes the metal to contract and the dent to pop out.
 This method works best on small, shallow dents.

 3. The Boiling Water Method: Pour boiling water over the dented area and quickly reach behind the panel to push the dent out.
 This method softens the plastic and makes it easier to manipulate.
 It is most effective on plastic bumpers and panels.